 China blocks India's request for UN to blacklist militant chief

 China has blocked India's request to add the head of the Pakistan-based militant group Jaish-e-Mohammad to a U.N.
-Security Council blacklist of groups linked to al Qaeda.
+Security Council blacklist of groups linked to al Qaeda, India said on Friday.

 - Posted 30 Dec 2016 21:15

 NEW DELHI: China has blocked India's request to add the head of the Pakistan-based militant group Jaish-e-Mohammad to a U.N.
-Security Council blacklist of groups linked to al Qaeda.
+Security Council blacklist of groups linked to al Qaeda, India said on Friday.

 India has accused Jaish-e-Mohammad and its top leader, Maulana Masood Azhar, of masterminding several attacks, including a deadly assault on an Indian air base in January.